yemregunduz/yemregunduz/README.md

 ### Hi, Welcome to my github profile. 👋

-<h6 align="center">I am Yunus Emre.
-I am a mathematical engineering student at YTU.
-I have been improving myself as a full-stack developer for 2 years.
+<h6 align="center">I have been improving myself as a full-stack developer for 3 years.
 On my profile, I share the projects I have done, large and small.</h6>
 <h3 align="center">Connect with me:</h3>

 <p align="center">